 When I met the owner that evening, my heart was racing, and I couldn’t help but worry that the owner would be angry with me when I told him the truth, and that he would say I’d deceived him.
 As I hesitated, the owner asked me to go clean the place and set the tables.
 I thought I’d get to work first and then talk to the owner later.
 Unexpectedly, however, once I’d finished these tasks, customers began to come in one after another, and the owner was busy taking orders and bringing them coffee.
 I thought to myself: “The owner is so busy that he won’t have time to hear me out.
 I’d best keep working, and then I’ll tell him the truth when my shift is over.”
 The kitchen then began to send dishes out, so I hurriedly took them to the customers.
 When the customers asked the names of the dishes, however, I just stared blankly and looked at the menu, but I didn’t know how to answer.
 When the owner noticed this, he hurried over to tell them the names of the dishes and sent me off to bring the customers’ drinks.
 At first, the customers only ordered mineral water and cola.
 Looking at the labels, I could guess which ones the customers wanted, and I managed to cope OK with it.
 But later, the customers began to order all kinds of different drinks, and I just stared blankly at them again.
 I felt so anxious standing there that my whole body broke out in sweat.
 Listening to the customers pressing me constantly with questions, I knew I had to tell the owner the truth, otherwise I would surely have a negative effect on his business.
 When I saw how full the restaurant was, however, my courage dissolved.
 I worried that the owner would give me a dressing down in front of everyone, and that I would find especially hard to bear.
 I was at a loss as to what to do, so all I could do was to hurriedly call on God in my heart.

-I then thought of a passage of God’s words: “It takes courage to dissect yourself and lay yourself bare.
-When no one else is around, whether you pray before God, or you admit your mistakes, repent, or dissect your corrupt disposition to God, you can say whatever you want, for with your eyes closed you can’t see anything, it’s like speaking to air, and so you are able to lay yourself bare; you can then speak about whatever you thought, or whatever you said at the time, as well as your motivations and your deceitfulness.
-Yet if you have to lay yourself bare to another person, you may lose your courage, and you may lose your resolve to do so, because you want to save face, and so it is very difficult to put these things into practice” (“The Most Fundamental Practice of Being an Honest Person”).
+I then thought of a passage of God’s words: “It takes courage to be an honest person who dissects and lays himself bare.
+Whether people come before God to pray and admit their mistakes, to repent, or to dissect their corrupt dispositions, they can say whatever they want, because people cannot see anything with their eyes closed.
+It is like speaking to the air; they can bring themselves to light, and when doing so, they can voice whatever they were thinking and saying before, whatever motives they might have been harboring, and whatever treachery they were engaging in.
+However, if you lay yourself bare to another person, you may lose your courage and your resolve to act because you want to save face; as such, it will be very difficult for you to put these things into practice” (“The Most Fundamental Practice of Being an Honest Person”).
 God’s words allowed me to understand that the reason I was unable to put the truth of being an honest person into practice was because my vanity and self-regard were too strong, and because I always wanted others to think of me and see me in a certain way.
 I was afraid that, if I told the owner the truth, then he would say I had deceived him in front of everyone in the restaurant, and that he would embarrass me.
 So as to protect my position and self-regard, time and time again I avoided telling the owner the truth, openly and frankly.
 The result of that was that I was unable to handle the customers and I needed the owner to come over and help me.
 By doing this, was I not making things worse?
 If I’d not valued my self-regard so highly, then I would have told the owner the truth earlier, and he would have found someone else or given me other things to do, and then I wouldn’t have been in such an embarrassing situation as I was just then.
 Only then did I realize that, by protecting my self-regard and not practicing the truth or being an honest person, never mind causing myself to be all in a fluster, I had also had a negative impact on the restaurant’s business.
 When I saw clearly the root cause and the consequences of this issue, I became resolved to let go of my self-regard and practice being an honest person.
 No matter what the owner might think of me or how he might treat me, I knew I had to tell him the truth.

 I Am Purely Open and Honest and My Spirit Feels at Ease